1981

 depression."[26]

-From this on Vince hardly took part in common interviews.
-In his biography
+From this point onwards, Vince hardly took part in any group interviews.
+In a biography,

-Jonathan Miller brought up the rumour that Vince consumed a lot of speed at that time.
+it was alleged that Vince consumed a lot of speed at that time.
+There's also another

-Martin and David letting their girlfriends take part in everything.
-He preferred
+letting their girlfriends take part in everything.
+He preferred not to mix business

 Vince finished work at Speak & Spell (a title the band wasn't able to explain